How to Accept Contactless Payments (2026 Guide, No Reader)

 You get paid on the spot, and your client gets a seamless experience.

-With JIM, getting started is easy — you just need your iPhone.
-It’s the ideal choice for professionals who want to stay lean, look professional, and never miss a payment.
+With JIM, getting started is easy.
+You just need your iPhone.
+It is the ideal choice for professionals who want to stay lean, look professional, and never miss a payment.

-Accepting contactless payments doesn’t have to be complicated or expensive.
+Accepting contactless payments does not have to be complicated or expensive.

-Whether you're a creator, freelancer, market vendor, or service provider, you can start taking fast, secure payments right from your iPhone — without buying extra hardware or waiting days to get paid.
+Whether you are a creator, freelancer, market vendor, or service provider, you can start taking fast, secure payments right from your iPhone, without buying extra hardware or waiting days to get paid.

 With JIM, setup takes just a few minutes, and every sale goes straight to your balance instantly.
 You get all the benefits of Tap to Pay, backed by a flat 1.99% fee and no hidden costs.